brackham/exoraytracer/docs/index.rst

 Documentation
 =============

-This is the documentation for :py:mod:`exoraytracer`.
+This is the documentation for :py:mod:`exotrace`.

 .. toctree::
   :maxdepth: 2

-  exoraytracer/index.rst
+  exotrace/index.rst